Composite Enclaves: Towards Disaggregated Trusted Execution: Background

 \subsection{Keystone}

-Keystone~\cite{keystone} is a TEE framework that utilizes PMP to provide isolation.
-Keystone relies on a low level firmware with the highest privilege, called security monitor (SM), to manage the PMP.
+Keystone~\cite{keystone} is a TEE framework based on RISC-V similar to existing TEE designs such as Intel SGX~\cite{costan2016intel} and Sanctum~\cite{costan2016sanctum}.
+However, in contrast to these systems which leverage the MMU to isolate memory, Keystone isolates phyiscal memory using physical memory protection (PMP) to provide isolation.
+PMP is specified in the RISC-V privilege standard~\cite{riscv2019privspec} and its entries allow to configure access policies that can individually allow or deny reading, writing, and executing for a memory range.
+For instance, a PMP entry can be used to restrict the operating system (OS) from accessing the memory of the bootloader.
+Every access request to a prohibited range gets trapped precisely in the core and results in a hardware exception.
+In Keystone, the PMP entries are managed by the security monitor (SM) which runs in the highest privileged mode called m-mode.
+The untrusted OS runs in the supervisor mode (s-mode), whereas ordinary applications run in the least privileged user mode (u-mode).
+Isolated enclaves run in their own separate s and u-mode in parallel to the OS.
 The SM maintains its own memory separate from the OS and protected by a PMP entry.
-It also facilitates all enclave calls, e.g., it creates enclaves, runs and destroys them.
-To protect the enclave's private memory, the SM configures a PMP entry so that the OS can no longer access the enclave's memory.
-Upon a context switch, the SM re-configures the PMP entries to allow or block access to the enclave.
-For example, during a context switch from an enclave to the OS, the SM changes the PMP configuration such that the access to the enclave memory is prohibited.
+It facilitates all enclave calls, e.g., it creates, runs, and destroys enclaves.
+The SM configures the PMP entries so that the OS can no longer access the enclave's private memory.
+Upon a context switch, the SM re-configures the PMP to allow or block access to the enclave.
+For instance, during a context switch from an enclave to the OS, the SM changes the PMP configuration such that access to the enclave memory is prohibited.
 Conversely, on a context switch back to the enclave, the PMP gets reconfigured to allow accesses to enclave memory.
-Because the SM is critical for the security of any enclave and the whole system, it aims to be very minimal and lean.
-As such, the security monitor is orders of magnitudes smaller than hypervisors and operating systems (15k LoC vs millions LoC~\cite{torvalds2020linux,barham2003xen}).
-There are also efforts to create formal proofs for such a security monitor~\cite{lebedev2019sanctorum}.
+Since the SM is critical for the security of any enclave and the whole system, it aims to be very minimal and lean.
+As such, the SM is orders of magnitudes smaller than hypervisors and operating systems (15k LoC vs millions LoC~\cite{torvalds2020linux,barham2003xen}).
+There are also efforts to create formal proofs for such a SM~\cite{lebedev2019sanctorum}.
 Keystone also provides extensions for cache side-channel protections using page coloring or dynamic enclave memory.